-The course will be coordinated by Dr. Màrius Morlans (CBC member) and will be taught by Dr. Francisco Montero (Vall d'Hebron), Dr. Bernabé Robles (Sant Joan de Déu healthcare complex) and Dr. Sergio Ramos (University of Barcelona).
+The course will be coordinated by Dr. Màrius Morlans (CBC member) and was taught by Dr. Francisco Montero (Vall d'Hebron), Dr. Bernabé Robles (Sant Joan de Déu healthcare complex) and Dr. Sergio Ramos (University of Barcelona).

 Free course.
 20h.

-Dates: Thursdays from February 2 to March 2 (5 sessions)
+Dates: Thursdays from 2 to 30 Novembre (5 sessions)